opcaic/docs/intro/adding-new-game-modules.rst

 crash.

 :Arguments:
-   - Path to additional files (specific for given tournament).
+   - Path to additional files directory (specific for given tournament).
-   - Path to the folder with compiled submission (output folder from the compiler entry point)
+   - Path to the directory with compiled submission (output directory from the compiler entry point)
 :Exit codes:
    - 0 - Submission is valid and may participate in the tournament
    - 200 - Submission is considered invalid (user's fault)